top of page

 After a couple of hours, I felt relaxed and ready to descend the hill and return to Promenade des Anglais.
 The sunset began, and cycling downhill with those views felt truly magical.

-A Pitstop by Villa Massena and Iconic Le Negresco Hotel...
+Step 7: Make a Pitstop by Villa Massena and Iconic Le Negresco Hotel...

 As I was cycling back to one of the bike stations, I decided to stop at Villa Massena.
 It was built in the late 19th century as a private residence for the Masséna family...